Elwetana/QuizApp/design.md

 # Matchmaking

+In matchmaking we might have two models:

+1. all teams are formed randomly
+2. players can choose if they want to be part of a random team or self-selected team, this preference is then respected; some teams are formed randomly, some are self-organized.

+For the time being, we only implement option 1, but in this document we shall describe both.

-Matchmaking has two phases: in the first, where `teams_status`.`status` is either 1 or 2, the players can register their interest in the game by either:
+In any case, matchmaking has two phases: in the first, where `teams_status`.`status` is either 1 or 2, the players can register their interest in the game by either:

 * when `status` == 1: just clicking a button "I want to play", this will send command to server and update the column `preference` for that player from null to 'R'.
 * when `status` == 2: user is presented with two buttons, "I want to play and prefer random teams" and "I want to play and prefer to choose my team".
 Pressing one of these will send a command to server and update the preference column to either 'R' or 'O'

+These two possible values of `status` are mutually exclusive and correspond to the two models described above.
+It is not the case that `status` 1 is followed by 2.
+It is either: 0 -> 1 -> 4 or 0 -> 2 -> 3 -> 4.

 In the second phase, if `teams_status.status` == 3, the players that have selected preference 'O' will be presented with a form where they could find a team by typing name of a person and join that team, found a new team (if there are team slots available) or leave a team if they are already part of one.

 After this phase (which may not even happen, if status was previously 1), admin will force creation of random teams and status will be updated to 4.

 When `teams_status.status` == 4, the players can only see the name of their team and their teammates.
-Every team will be also assigned a symbol (a colourful SVG driving) that can be maximized on their phones and used to signal to others their team allegiance.
+Every team will be also assigned a symbol (a colourful SVG drawing) that can be maximized on their phones and used to signal to others their team allegiance.
 The application will also provide link to quiz.php?team=<team_id> so that they can join the game.

 # Changes from the design to be implemented